milannakic/protrude-server-mn/README.md

 # protrude-server-mn

 Server only for the Protrude (Twitter clone) app.

-Complete project will be given a separate repor.
+Complete project will be given a separate repo.